StCost/text-roleplay/README.md

 =
 [(you can see our short play history (pure russian language, sorry)](stcost.github.io/text-roleplay)

-Login and Password: phktybmvrmgoswhcgz@tmmcv.net
+Login and Password: `phktybmvrmgoswhcgz@tmmcv.net`

 Or you can register new user.
-Anyway you need permsission to make any changes on website (you can ask me for access by my github email, if you really want to try it out)
+Anyway you need permissions to make any changes on website (you can ask me for access by my github email, if you really want to try it out)

 Start the project
 =
 At this point I hope you already know how to use firebase database
 1. Clone project
-2. Create firebase config in src/configs/firebase.json
+2. Create firebase config in `src/configs/firebase.json`
-2.1 If needed, import database example firebase_database_example.json
+3 If needed, import database example `firebase_database_example.json`
 3. npm i && npm start